JRCavalheiro1/landing-page/README.md

 # landing-page
-a static landing page developed in the odin project
+a static landing page developed in the odin project.

-teste